Blagoy Ivanov

-Blagoy Ivanov (Благой Александров Иванов; born October 9, 1986) is a Bulgarian mixed martial artist and Sambo practitioner who is currently signed to the PFL, but on suspension due to testing positive for anabolic steroids.
-He previously competed for the Ultimate Fighting Championship (UFC), he was also the 2008 Combat Sambo World Champion and the former World Series of Fighting Heavyweight Champion.
+Blagoy Ivanov (Благой Александров Иванов; born October 9, 1986) is a Bulgarian mixed martial artist and Sambo practitioner.
+He previously competed for the Ultimate Fighting Championship (UFC) and Professional Fighters League (PFL).
+He was also the 2008 Combat Sambo World Champion and the former World Series of Fighting Heavyweight Champion.

 Background

 Blagoy has competed in judo as a heavyweight national representative for Bulgaria.
 He competed in the 2003 Balkan Junior Championships and placed first.
 He then continued in competition up to the European Championships level but only placed 7th in the 2007 U23 Tournament, and did not make an attempt to represent Bulgaria in the 2008 Olympic games.
 Ivanov chose to enter into a career in mixed martial arts as opposed to representing Bulgaria in the 2012 Olympic Games.

 Sambo career

 He notably defeated four-time World Combat Sambo Champion and mixed martial arts fighter Fedor Emelianenko in the semi-finals of the 2008 World Sambo Championships on November 16, 2008.
 (He went on to win the finals over Germany's Janosch Stefan the following day.)
 Ivanov previously faced Emelianenko in February 2008 at Russia's Presidents Cup Sambo competition, losing the match to Emelianenko.